NetaZuckerman/SewerNew/README.md

 | 275T | A.2.5.1 | 275 | C | T | NSP1 | L4F | SNP | Leader protein | NSP1:L4F | C275T | 0 | 0 | ... | 0.8 |
 | 10747T | A.23.1 | 10747 | C | T | NSP5 | N231N | SNP_silent | 3C-like proteinase | NSP5:N231N | C10747T | 0.5 | 0.1 | ... | NC |

-This action creates one Monitored_Mutations.csv table for all exsit pileup.csv files from the input argument, unless NGS runs was specified in --ngs argunent.
+This action creates one Monitored_Mutations.csv table for all exist pileup.csv files from the input argument, unless NGS runs was specified in --ngs argument.
 The Monitored_Mutations file name will be dated.
 For example: Monitored_Mutations_20220112.csv will be created in date 12/01/2022 .

 ### Arguments